- Parts List

-The two springs are also different.
-One has thicker diameter wire with fewer coils (the black colored on on top) so it is a stronger spring.
-The weaker spring with smaller diameter wire and fewer coils goes in the holes in the brake shoes that are toward the rear of the bike (which is on the left in the picture above) while the stronger spring goes in the holes toward the front of the bike.
+The two springs are different.
+One has thicker diameter wire with fewer coils (the darker colored one on top) so it is a weaker spring.
+The other spring has smaller diameter wire and more coils so it is a stronger spring.
+The stronger spring goes in the holes in the brake shoes that are toward the rear of the bike (which is on the left in the picture above) while the weaker spring goes in the holes toward the front of the bike.

 The reason for different size springs is to engage the the lower shoe against the drum first (the one with the curved right edge) and then the top shoe (the one with the vertical right edge).
 The provides more progressive braking than if both shoes contact the brake drum at the same time due to the design of the brakes.

 The brake design is called double, or twin, leading shoe brakes.
 The term “leading” indicates that as a shoe pivots on a pin on one side, the other side of the shoe is pushed against the spinning brake drum in the hub.
 Based on the direction of rotation of the brake drum (clockwise or counter-clockwise) a force is created that acts on the brake shoe but in the opposite direction.
 For example, if the drum rotates clockwise, the force on the shoe is a counter-clockwise rotation.